-You are cordially invited to our Annual Meeting of Stockholders on Friday, June 18, 2021, beginning at 8:30 a.m., Eastern time.
-Due to the public health impact of the COVID-19 pandemic and governmental restrictions limiting the number of people who may gather together, and to support the health and well-being of our stockholders, employees and communities, we have adopted a virtual-only format for the Annual Meeting.
-To access, participate in, and vote at the Annual Meeting at www.virtualshareholdermeeting.com/OCUL2021, which we refer to as the Annual Meeting Website, you must enter the control number on your proxy card, voting instruction form or notice your previously received.
+You are cordially invited to our 2022 Annual Meeting of Stockholders, which we refer to as the Annual Meeting, on Thursday, June 16, 2022, beginning at 8:30 a.m., Eastern time.
+We have adopted a virtual-only format for the Annual Meeting.
+We believe that hosting a "virtual meeting" will enable greater stockholder attendance and participation.
+To access, participate in, and vote at the Annual Meeting at www.virtualshareholdermeeting.com/OCUL2022, which we refer to as the Annual Meeting Website, you must enter the control number on your proxy card, voting instruction form or notice you previously received.
 You may submit questions during the Annual Meeting via the Annual Meeting Website.
 A list of registered stockholders will also be available to record holders during the Annual Meeting at the Annual Meeting Website.

-The enclosed notice of annual meeting of stockholders sets forth the proposals that will be presented at the meeting, which are described in more detail in the enclosed proxy statement.
-Our board of directors recommends that you vote "FOR" Proposals 1, 2, 3, 4 and 5, as set forth in the proxy statement.
+The Notice of Annual Meeting of Stockholders sets forth the proposals that will be presented at the Annual Meeting, which are described in more detail in the proxy statement.
+Our board of directors recommends that you vote "FOR" Proposals 1, 2, 3, and 4, as set forth in the proxy statement.

-Whether or not you plan to attend the Annual Meeting, please carefully review the attached proxy materials and take the time to cast your vote.
+Whether or not you plan to attend the Annual Meeting, please carefully review the proxy materials and take the time to cast your vote.